nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 [Max Weber](https://en.wikipedia.org/wiki/Max_Weber), states that:

-> 'A person's social status is based on the level of authority or prestige that they hold in the eyes of others'.
+> 'Authority or prestige perceived by others defines the level of a person's social status'

 Whilst a person's job or income level reflects social standing, so does the features of what goods and services they buy.